rodericd5/CTF-Write-ups/Bandit/Bandit13/README.md

 **Task:** The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
 For this level, you don’t get the next password, but you get a private SSH key that can be used to log into the next level.
-Note: localhost is a hostname that refers to the machine you are working on For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
-For example: mkdir /tmp/myname123.
-Then copy the datafile using cp, and rename it using mv (read the manpages!)
+Note: localhost is a hostname that refers to the machine you are working on

 **Clue:** Look at the ssh man pages and figure out how to pass a private key as an argument